rancher-sandbox/docs.rancherdesktop.io/docs/getting-started/installation.md

 Rancher Desktop requires the following on Windows:

+- One of
-- Windows 10 build 1909 or higher.
+  - Windows 10 with latest updates.
 The Home edition is supported.
+  - Windows 11 with latest updates.
+The Home edition is supported.
+  - Windows 2022 Server with latest updates.
 - Running on a machine with [virtualization capabilities].
 - Persistent internet connection.